omeka/omeka-s-enduser/docs/modules/csvimport.md

 ![Properties option open, showing all of the installed vocabularies for the Omeka S installation: Dublin Core, Bibliographic Ontology, Friend of a Friend, Scripto and OWL-Time Ontology.](../modules/modulesfiles/csvimport_itemsMapProp.png)

-**Item-specific data** has a dropdown to set Item set by selected property.
+**Item-specific data** has a dropdown to set an Item set by selected property.
 If you have a column identifying an Item set to which you want to add each item (rather than putting all of the imported items into the same Item sets on the "Basic Settings" tab), you can set how it maps using this dropdown.
 You can either use the Item set's internal ID, or any one of its properties (such as title).

 ![dropdown as described](../modules/modulesfiles/csvimport_itemsMapISD.png)